Maquecime/IMT-ML-AirBNB/README.md

 ### Code structure explaination

-main.py             -> script to train and test several models using cross validation utils.py            -> useful function for our work Sorting/SortData.py -> script to filter the original dataset to the dataset use to train our models DataSet             -> location of the original dataset and our dataset rework Analyse/Analyse.py  -> script to generate plot for analysing our dataset
+main.py             -> script to train and test several models using cross validation. utils.py            -> useful function for our work.
+Sorting/SortData.py -> script to filter the original dataset to the dataset use to train our models.
+DataSet             -> location of the original dataset and our dataset rework.
+Analyse/Analyse.py  -> script to generate plot for analysing our dataset.